 In the third year of college, it is important for students to experiment with possible career options.
 They can do this in a variety of ways: volunteer experiences, internships and/or via part-time or summer jobs.

 As a third-year parent:

-- Encourage your son or daughter to utilize the resources available in Career Services to prepare a resume and to find opportunities to test their career choices.
+- Encourage your son or daughter to utilize the resources available in Professional Development to prepare a resume and to find opportunities to test their career choices.

 - Let him/her know that you understand the importance of gaining exposure to and experience in his or her field of interest outside the classroom.
 Encourage your son or daughter to pursue at least one internship (paid or unpaid) in the career field he/she aspires to enter.
 Future employers will seek graduates with relevant, real-world work experience over those without.

 - Support your student in these endeavors as much as possible, even though the time commitment required may impact their studies or the amount of money they have in their pocket.